 In 2016, Dr. Hall was selected as a top doctor by the International Association of Healthcare Professionals and was he was recognized in Who’s Who – Top Doctors Honors Edition.
 Presently, he serves as the practice manager of Riverside Counseling Center.

 Dr. Hall provides medication management and counseling to adults.
+He specializes in medication management of depression, anxiety, bipolar disorders, and OCD.
 He integrates Christian principles with traditional counseling for those with this interest and enjoys providing mental health care to people from all walks of life.